 The Silk Road stretches from Asia and into Europe so deciding on when to visit the Silk Road will depend on where you’re planning on heading to first.

-Step back in time and into our Silk Road travel guide that will lead you through what we rate & what we don’t and our best & worst of Silk Road vacations as well as inviting you to read a brief history of the Silk Road as well as tips on food, shopping & people that you’ll find across the continents.
+Unravel centuries of history on our Silk Road travel guide that leads you through what we rate and what we don’t, and our best and worst of Silk Road vacations, as well as inviting you to read a brief history of the Silk Road as well as tips on food, shopping and languages that you’ll find across the continents.

 In order to make the most of your time we advise reading our Silk Road map & itineraries page which features information on our favourite Silk Road highlights in addition to travel times from Urumqi, Kashgar, Tashkent, Bukhara and Mary.